nglaeser/csce578final/README.md

 ## Setup and Dependencies

-This project utilizes Python 3.
+This project utilizes Python 3.7 (except for the scripts in the utilities folder, which use 2.7).

 In several files, I also use environment variables to get the path to transcript files, etc. Set up your path by typing the following into your command prompt:
 ```
-export PROJECT_PATH="[your project's directory]"
+export PROJECT_PATH="[path to this repo]"
 ```

 ## Utilities

+*Python 2.7*

 * README
 * `groupme-fetch.py`: script for getting GroupMe transcripts